- The most common cause for the Volume Shadow Copy Service error is that the service has been disabled.

 The Volume Shadow Copy Service used by System Restore is not working.
 For more information view the event log.

-- Check the Volume Shadow Copy Service is Running
+2. Check the Volume Shadow Copy Service is running

-- Then input the keyword ‘services’ in the search box and select Services to open the window directly below.
+- Then input the keyword services and select it to open the window directly below.

 - Scroll down to and double-click Volume Shadow Copy to open the window in the shot directly below.